TanishSharrma/personal/GSoc_Proposal_Draft_Tanish.md

 CuPy is an open-source matrix library accelerated with NVIDIA CUDA.
 Aiming to bring Numpy syntax coding into the modern age of GPU calculations by adding advanced functions into CuPy.
 CuPy covers many of the functions that are provided by Numpy, but not all of them.
 To review the Numpy functions that CuPy doesn't cover yet, and implement them in CuPy along with some Scipy functions to use the full speed of the GPU.
 Developing a Numpy fallback model for missing modules and functions in CuPy.

-Providing for various Statistical analytics and Machine Learning tools to be implemented as well such as :  Regression Analysis, ANOVA tables, Linear Models, Confidence Intervals, Statistical Inference and Survey Sampling modules.
-This, expanding the number of functions available for use on the GPU to allow more code to execute transparently on the GPU.
+Providing for various Statistical analytics and simple Machine Learning tools to be implemented as well such as :  Regression Analysis, ANOVA tables, Linear Models, Confidence Intervals, Statistical Inference and Survey Sampling modules.
+Thus, expanding the number of functions available for use on the GPU to allow more code to execute transparently on the GPU.

 | **Intensity** | **Involves**  | **Mentors** |
 | ------------- | --------------|------------ |